 “Piloting improves swimming.
 Swimming improves piloting”

-To pilot effectively an understanding of how the currents and conditions in the bay affect moving throughout the bay is essential.
-You should have read through the Bay Safety Guide, and have had an orientation to use the craft you are using.
+We encourage all boaters at the club to come out and join us on club swims.
+You’ll need to have at least done an orientation on the type of craft you intend to use.
+You can request training here.
+To pilot effectively also requires an understanding of how the currents and conditions in the bay affect moving throughout the bay is essential.
+You should have read through the Bay Safety Guide.

 We differentiate between ‘escorts’ and ‘pilots’ – Any member may be an escort.
 But those who have experience and demonstrated swim piloting skills may be considered ‘pilots’ – With enough experience, you can become a Lead Pilot and pilot swimmers in Club Resourced Independent Bay Swims (CRIBS).
 Certification may be done as part of piloting a swim under the supervision of the Chief Pilot, Boat Captain, or other designated senior pilot.